 What’s New in Android 7.1.2 Nougat

-The official blog states it’s an “incremental maintenance release focused on refinements, so it includes a number of bugfixes and optimizations, along with a small number of enhancements for carriers and users.”
+The official blog states it’s an “incremental maintenance release focused on refinements, so it includes a number of bug-fixes and optimizations, along with a small number of enhancements for carriers and users.”

 Other than those, the Pixel C has the new Pixel Launcher and its features, and some bug fixes.
 The Pixel C has a new multi-tasking menu, new on-screen buttons, and no app tray button.
 Just swipe up.
-Expect to learn more in the near future.

 How to Get it Right Now

-Android 7.1.2 Nougat Release Date
+Android 7.1.2 Nougat Release Details